FrancesCoronel/personal-website-v3/site/content/adventures/2018-08-29-latinas-in-tech.md

 <blockquote class="embedly-card"><h4><a href="https://twitter.com/MBonell/status/1034983044455645185">Marcela Bonell on Twitter</a></h4><p>Escuchando experiencias de #LatinasInTech</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+## Feedback

+"I would like to thank you for taking the time to speak with me after the Latinas in Tech event at Twitter.
+I enjoyed hearing about your experience and journey working in tech."

 ## Questions Asked

 ### For all panelists